-MICHELE O’MARA, LCSW, PHD
+MICHELE O’MARA, LCSW,

 Happiness advocate, life coach, counselor and sexologist for amazing people who are committed to blazing their own path in this life with courage, authenticity, and aliveness through kindness, love, and connection.
 Lover of good energy.